 Lavirotte Building, 29 Avenue Rapp, 7th arrt.

 This Art Nouveau door dates from 1901.
 It was created by architect Jules Lavirotte in an exotic and intricate design.
 The centrepiece of the building is its extravagant doorway.
-The wooden door itself was depicted as a gigantic reversed phallus, and is frame with statues of Adam and Eve.
+The wooden door itself was depicted as a gigantic reversed phallus and is a frame with statues of Adam and Eve.
 Of all Paris’ most beautiful doors, this is probably the most eccentric one!

 3 Square Rapp, 7th arrt.